Blog Best Practices: Securing Data at Rest, in Use, and in Motion

 Sensitive business data is more vulnerable today than ever before.
 Corporate trade secrets, national security information, personal medical records, Social Security and credit card numbers are all stored, used, and transmitted online and through connected devices.
 The proliferation of valuable data provides cybercriminals with an increasingly wide range of opportunities to monetize stolen information and intellectual property.
 In addition, foreign governments and organized crime rings have embraced hacking as one of their most potent tools.
 Organizations are also at risk from insider threats and social engineering attacks.
 A negligent or disgruntled employee can expose confidential information even faster than a hacker if there aren’t adequate safeguards in place to prevent the accidental or intentional release of sensitive data.

-Security is critical, but it can’t come at the expense of your ability to complete daily tasks.
-For over 20 years, DataMotion has led the information security industry in cutting-edge data and email security, providing pre-built solutions and APIs that offer flexibility, security, and ease of use while enabling compliance across industries.
+Data privacy is critical, but it can’t come at the expense of your ability to complete daily tasks.
+DataMotion has led the information security industry for over two decades, providing cutting-edge data and email security.
+Through flexible APIs and seamless integrations, including support for platforms like Microsoft Cloud and Salesforce, we offer secure digital exchange and AI-powered communications that enable compliance and operational efficiency across industries.
 In this article, we’ll examine best practices around securing data at rest, in use, and in motion as well as how to conduct a holistic data security risk assessment.
 We will also show you how DataMotion’s secure messaging and document exchange solutions keep your data platforms safe.

 The Three Critical Components of a Total Information Security Strategy